 Two Months Prior

-Research local moving companies and get quotes.
+- Research local moving companies and get quotes.
 If you have any oversized items like a piano, pool table, or large safe, be sure to confirm that the moving company will be able to move these items.
 Click here for a comprehensive guide to the best moving companies by Consumers Advocate.

 One Month Prior